aerth/phz/README.md

   * any phz files will be parsed, and executed

-  * in a phz file you can use markdown and a simple template language
+  * in a phz file you can use markdown and a simple template language (use `<!DOCTYPE html>` to skip markdown processing)

   * there are a number of built-in functions